 InvestmentPitch Media Video Discusses New CSE Listing MindBio Therapeutics, Pioneering Clinical Studies of Micro-Dosing of Psychedelic Medicines

-/EIN News/ -- VANCOUVER, British Columbia, May 08, 2023 (GLOBE NEWSWIRE) -- MindBio Therapeutics (CSE:MBIO) is one of the latest new listings on the Canadian Securities Exchange.
+VANCOUVER, British Columbia, May 08, 2023 (GLOBE NEWSWIRE) -- MindBio Therapeutics MBIO is one of the latest new listings on the Canadian Securities Exchange.
 Based in Melbourne, Australia, MindBio Therapeutics is pioneering clinical studies into the micro-dosing of psychedelic medicines to treat a range of medical conditions such as depression, anxiety, PTSD, panic disorder, chronic pain and opiate addictions.

 A Media Snippet accompanying this announcement is available by clicking on the image or link below: